xixels-protocol/document/protocol/message.md

     }
 }
 ```
-When the client connects to the Gateway's WebSocket, it must immediately send a `ClientHelloMessage` to the Gateway.
-In this message, the client needs to provide its account identifier and the signer information to be used for subsequent authentication.
+When the Client connects to the Gateway's WebSocket, it must immediately send a `ClientHelloMessage` to the Gateway.
+In this message, the Client needs to provide its account identifier and the signer information to be used for subsequent authentication.

 ### 5.3.2.2 EthereumSingerMessage
 ```protobuf